RaphaelIT7/gmod-holylib/README.md

 #### pvs.IsEmptyBaseline()
 Returns `true` if the baseline is empty.
 This should always be the case after a full update.
+> Warning: This function currently causes a crash!

 > NOTE: Only use this function inside the `HolyLib:CheckTransmit` hook!